-Alpha amylase (α-amylase) which also has alternate names of 1,4-α-D-glucan glucanohydrolase and glycogenase, is a digestive enzyme which is responsible for breaking down starch to maltose, this can be carried out by hydrolysing alpha-1,4 bonds of large polysaccharides such as starch and glycogen and yielding smaller by-products such as glucose and maltose.
-Alpha amylase is predominately synthesised in the acinar cells of the saliva glands and can be stored in secretory granules inside the cells.
-Since it has the ability to act anywhere on the substrate, alpha amylase is found to be faster acting when compared to than β-amylase.
+Alpha amylase (α-amylase) is a digestive enzyme which is responsible for breaking down starch to maltose.
+This is carried out by hydrolysing alpha-1,4 bonds of large polysaccharides such as starch and glycogen, also yielding smaller by-products such as glucose and maltose.
+It is predominately synthesised in the acinar cells of the saliva glands and can be stored in secretory granules inside the cells.
+Since it has the ability to act anywhere on the substrate, it is found to be faster acting when compared to than β-amylase.
 In animals, it functions as the major digestive enzyme which requires an optimum pH is 6.7–7.0.
-It must also be noted that the salivary alpha amylase levels are not related to α-amylase levels that are present in the blood, which are derived from pancreatic secretion.

-In addition to its digestive function, it can also play vital anti-bacterial roles in the oral cavities and for this reason alone it can be stored at much lower levels in non-stimulated saliva between meals.
-However, the release of α-amylase by salivary cells can be greatly increased in response to the chewing motions of the jaw or taste.
-The production of human alpha-amylase by saliva glands can be elevated in response to physical and psychological stress via interactions with the autonomic nervous system.
+In addition to its digestive function, alpha amylase can also play vital anti-bacterial roles in the oral cavities and for this reason alone it can be stored at much lower levels in non-stimulated saliva between meals.
+However, the release by salivary cells can be greatly increased in response to the chewing motions of the jaw or taste.
+The production by saliva glands can be elevated in response to physical and psychological stress via interactions with the autonomic nervous system.

 All reagents provided need to be stored at a temperature between +2°C to +8°C. Do not freeze.
 Unopened, all test kit components are stable until the indicated expiry date.